segmentstream-com/segmentstream-com.github.io/_docs/javascript-sdk/priorities.md

 ---
 layout: page
-section: analyst
+section: javascript-sdk
-title: "Priorities"
+title: "Admin panel: Priorities"
 date: 2017-08-15 12:00:00
-order: 6
+order: 96
 ---

 **Priorities** is the SegmentStream module, which allows you to manage the queue at which integrations load.
 Priorities will help you increase your website's load speed.